Pretzel Dog Recipe

 Shape and Bake the Pretzel Dogs

-Turn the dough out onto an oiled work surface and divide it into golf ball size pieces.
+Turn the dough out onto an oiled work surface and divide it into 15 pcs or about hte sie of a golf ball size pieces (mine were about 75 g each).